All Products

 Document Center

 When you replace the operating system of an Elastic Compute Service (ECS) instance, its system disk and image are also replaced.
 The original system disk is released and all its data is deleted.
 Therefore, you cannot use a snapshot of the original disk to roll back the new system disk.
-This topic describes how to restore data from a snapshot of the original system disk after it is replaced.
+This guide explains how to restore data from the original snapshot after the replacement.

 Prerequisites